 Everyone is offended by everything.
 You would not believe how many people this article offended.

 After moving up here from Oakland, I will say the burrito truck options are lacking to almost nonexistent.
 I was used to being walking distance from multiple top-tier options as far as Mexican food goes.
 Some will debate this and state that there are good options, but so far I’ve only found alright burritos at much higher cost.
 Portland does have burgers covered though!
 I’m OK with this.
 To be fair, if you’re OK with driving 20 minutes across town for an alright burrito, you’re good.
 But if you want to live in a burritopia, don’t even think about moving here.

 15) Water contamination

 It’s actually happened several times since I’ve been in Portland where they have issued “boil alerts“.
-The water has been contaminated in the local reservoirs for unknown reasons and samples contained E. Coli and coliform bacteria.
+The water has been contaminated in the local reservoirs for unknown reasons, and samples contained E. Coli and coliform bacteria.
 They never did find out the original contamination source and had to drain the water reserves.
-On the plus side, when there isn’t poop in our water, it’s very good, natural, clean and fluoride free.
+On the plus side, when there isn’t poop in our water, it’s delicious, natural, clean and fluoride free.
 Most of Oregon is fluoride free.

 16) Gangs / Shootings